BenchMarker: An Education-Inspired Toolkit for Highlighting Flaws in Multiple-Choice Benchmarks: : Marking Flaws

-We execute this via \citet{li-etal-2024-open-source}'s pipeline: 1) query a web \textsc{api} with question stem $q$ and gold answer $a$ as input; and 2) prompt an \mm{} to judge whether the item is exactly/nearly-exactly in search results, meaning it is contaminated.
+We adapt \citet{li-etal-2024-open-source}'s web search check: 1) query a web \textsc{api} with question stem $q$ and gold answer $a$ as input; and 2) prompt an \mm{} to judge whether the item is exactly/nearly-exactly in search results, meaning it is contaminated.
 We do not flag \mcq{}s when the web pages have only the \textit{knowledge} linked to the answer (i.e. no explicit \mcqa{}~format), since this would not lead to \textit{exact} memorization.